psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 " Thowe has the thyrd parte of my yefte ;
 " The couenaunte we made soo."

-The kynge was sett in his paflor,
+The kynge was sett in his parlor,
 Wyth myrth solas and onor ;
 Sir Cleges thedyr went.
 An harpor sange a gest be mowth